JulioFigueiredo/DataAnalyst/README.md

-# DataAnalyst
+# DataAnalysis
-This repository has studies about DataAnalyst
+This repository has studies about DataAnalysis